 Every espresso machine owner should have a good quality grinder to get the most out of their machine.
-For many people Mazzer immediately comes to mind as this is a well known and widely distributed machine throughout the USA.
-Due to its popularity and reputation for high quality there are an abundance of reviews and online resources dedicated to Mazzer grinders.
+For many people, Mazzer immediately comes to mind as this is a well known and widely distributed machine throughout the USA.
+Due to its popularity and reputation for high-quality machines, there are an abundance of reviews and online resources dedicated to Mazzer grinders.

 There is one key difference between the Mazzer and the Macap grinders: the grind adjustment mechanism.

 Mazzer has a stepless micrometrical adjustment lever that allows infinite grind adjustment settings.
 However, the required amount of force for an accurate adjustment can take a bit of getting used to.
 We find that you have to push quite hard for it to move, so it’s easy to over-do it and go too far.